 - Sugar — Sugar plays a role in hormones imbalances, contributes to insulin resistance, increases DHT and causes inflammation, all of which can lead to hair loss.

 - Processed foods — Foods that are highly processed are often loaded with unhealthy fats, sugar and sodium so they’re very counterproductive to healthy hair growth.

-- Caffeine — In small amounts, organic coffee and tea can be beneficial to health, but you don’t want to overdo it because too much caffeine can cause dehydration, hormone imbalances and production of DHT.
+- Caffeine — Wait, didn’t I say the opposite above?
+Yes, in small amounts, organic coffee and tea can be beneficial to hair health, but you don’t want to overdo it because too much caffeine can cause dehydration, hormone imbalances and even production of DHT.

 Top Hair Loss Remedies: Supplements

 - Protein Powder from Bone Broth (1–4 servings daily depending on body weight and individual needs): You can also get your daily dose of bone broth from a protein powder.
 Bone broth powder is rich in protein, collagen, gelatin, glucosamine, chondroitin and key minerals often missing in the average diet.
 These vital nutrients support and promote healthy hair growth as well as a wide range of additional health benefits.